Jaykef/training-deep-neural-nets/image-neural-nets/README.md

 calculated using backproagtion.

 The network is then trained with train.y and the trained weights and params are then save in trained_network.pkl.
+The trained model can be tested with test.py for up to 5 sample images.

+### Credit
 The network code build's on Michael Nielsen's <a href="https://github.com/mnielsen/neural-networks-and-deep-learning">neural-networks-and-deep-learning book</a>